mkhackathon/festive-road-tagging/metaclassify/README.md

 ## Caveats
 For this to work, make sure each subfolder has at least 20 different photos.
-For examples, the following folders are simplified removed:
+For examples, the following folders have been removed:
 ```
 bees 4
 butterfly 1